Skip to Content

 Self Rising Flour vs. Regular Flour

-The recipe calls for self rising flour, but to be honest you can make your own self rising flour (and then they become three+ ingredient bagels!).
+The recipe calls for self rising flour, but to be honest you can make your own self rising flour.
 Just combine 1 cup of all-purpose flour with 1 1/2 teaspoons of baking powder and 1/2 teaspoon of salt to make the shelf rising flour.

 I’m going to be honest though – I don’t find that these WW bagels taste as good if I don’t use self rising flour.
 I always use Gold Medal self rising flour, and it is the best tasting to me.
 I absolutely taste a difference; maybe you won’t.
 I’d love to know in the comments if you are like me when it comes to flour taste!